AtanasovAtanas/interactive-content/EN/02-HTML-Structure/02-Forms.md

 ### The `<select>` and  `<option>` Elements

 `<select>` creates a drop-down list.
-This element is a form control and can be used in a form to collect user input.
+This element is a form-control and can be used in a form to collect user input.

 `<option>` tags inside the `<select>` element define the available options in the list.